VW Mk5 Golf TSi Engine & Timing Chain Problem

 All my TSi engine problems started on New Year’s day after parking it on a steep driveway for the first time, the car was turning over but wouldn’t start and showed “Stop!
 Oil Pressure Low.”
-After a few attempts of starting it I had no option to have it recovered to the nearest garage.
-They later informed me after calling around their contacts in the industry they had found out there was a known issue with the timing chain, but couldn’t work on the car as they didn’t have the right specialist tools required to change the timing chain if that was in fact the issue… they also informed me the car no longer turned over and just clicked.
+After a few attempts of starting it, I had no option to have it recovered to the nearest garage.
+They later informed me after calling around their contacts in the industry, they had found out there was a known issue with the timing chain.
+But couldn’t work on the car as they didn’t have the right specialist tools required to change it if that was, in fact, the issue.
+They also informed me the car no longer turned over and just clicked.
 I then knew there was a high possibility the engine was severely damaged or in fact dead!

-With a little online research I found this was indeed a known problem and there were people going through the same pain as me.
+With little online research, I found this was indeed a known problem, and people were going through the same pain as me.
 Example 1 – Example 2

 I’d already done some initial research into having a reconditioned or low mileage engine put in the car at my own cost, which was looking to be in the region of £2500.

 While in search of a trustworthy company to do the engine swap I stumble across Statller located in Sheffield via a Golf Gti forum.
 They were very informative and also called a timing chain issue before I even had a chance to mention it.
-They Said the timing chain can slip a tooth due to an issue withe the tensioner when the car is not running but left in gear and rolls backwards, which obviously puts the whole thing out of sync and it’s only a matter of time before the engine chews itself up.
+They Said the timing chain can slip a tooth due to a problem with the tensioner when the car is not running but left in gear and rolls backwards, which obviously puts the whole thing out of sync, and it’s only a matter of time before the engine chews itself up.
 My thoughts instantly returned to me parking it on that steep drive, and the recovery service man turning the engine over and over again trying to get it to start!

 As it stands now my options are: